mattcameron/Tic-Tac-Toe/README.md

 *Pro-tip:* You can also use this if you are a bad loser, and your chances of winning aren't looking good. ;)

+### James' Bonus Bonus Bonus

+If you ignore the warning and click the button in the bottom right hand corner, well... don't blame me.

 __________________